glamsystems/jupiter-vote-service/README.md

 Service key used to pay for transactions.

-See [Sava KMS](https://github.com/sava-software/kms?tab=readme-ov-file#local-disk-to-in-memory) for some example options/implementations.
-The Google KMS dependency is not included in this base service, using that or providing your own will require building your own executable, but everything else can be used.

-The purpose is to separate signing operations so that this service does not have to be trusted with a private key and also so that transactions being signed may be independently audited.
+See [Sava KMS](https://sava.software/libraries/kms#service-configuration) for some example options and configuration.

 #### Delegation Requirements